Interstices (selected images)

 Select images also offered in 36" image size on 40" paper, edition of 3 +1 AP

-Interstices is my second series focused on my journey with PD.
-Now, after ten years, I observe the convergent and overlapping forces of both the illness and aging.
-My photography enables me to recognize in the environment a mirroring of my own struggles to stay positive, to decipher symptom progression, and to withstand the ups and downs as I connect with the light and dark.
+Through photography, I bring these internal challenges to light.
+As I plan shoots or capture spontaneous moments, my photography enables me to recognize a mirroring of my own struggles to stay positive, to decipher symptom progression, and to withstand the ups and downs as I connect with the light and dark.

 Recent studies have shown that creating and beholding art can positively impact brain health.
 I lean into this possibility.
-I photograph discoveries and constructions inspired by the oscillations of my psychological, physical, and spiritual perspectives to build resilience against the new obstacles I face.
+I photograph discoveries and constructions inspired by the oscillations of my psychological, physical, and spiritual perspectives to build resilience against new obstacles I face.

 Interstices (in-tur-stuh-seez) noun: